infiniflow/ragflow/api/python_api_reference.md

 Chunk.update(update_message: dict)
 ```

-Updates the current chunk.
+Updates content or configurations for the current chunk.

 ### Parameters

 #### update_message: `dict[str, str|list[str]|int]` *Required*

+A dictionary representing the attributes to update, with the following three keys:

 - `"content"`: `str` Content of the chunk.
 - `"important_keywords"`: `list[str]` A list of key terms to attach to the chunk.
 - `"available"`: `int` The chunk's availability status in the dataset.
+Value options:
   - `0`: Unavailable
   - `1`: Available